Divorce for IT Professionals and Developers is Complicated

 While both Washington and California are community property states, their laws differ in some important ways.
 To begin with, the Short Analysis described above is not used in California.
 Instead, California uses a slightly different analysis that can substantially favor the non-tech worker spouse.
 In California, the court is required to divide community property 50/50 and is prohibited from awarding one spouse’s separate property to the other spouse.
 Washington courts, by contrast, are free to award lopsided divisions of the community – and they have the authority to “invade” one party’s separate property and award it to the other spouse.

 Finally, in California, courts routinely award “lifetime” spousal support for marriages of only ten years.
 In Washington, courts generally would award “lifetime” maintenance only after 25 years of marriage.
 As you can imagine, there are several other important differences between California and Washington law.
-And the fact that many tech workers have to navigate these jurisdictional issues only adds to the complexity of their divorce.
+These jurisdictional issues only add to the complexity that technology workers confront when divorcing.

 S.L.
 Pitts has Experience in and Expertise with Divorce for Technology Professionals